xyproto/algernon/README.md

 * HTTP/2 over SSL/TLS (https) is used by default, if a certificate and key is given.
   * If not, regular HTTP is used.
+  * QUIC is also supported.
 * /data and /repos have user permissions, /admin has admin permissions and / is public, by default.
 This is configurable.
 * The following filenames are special, in prioritized order:
     * index.lua is Lua code that is interpreted as a handler function for the current directory.
+    * index.html is HTML that is outputted with the correct Content-Type.
     * index.md is Markdown code that is rendered as HTML.
-    * index.html is HTML that is outputted with the correct Content-Type.
     * index.txt is plain text that is outputted with the correct Content-Type.
-    * index.po2 is Pongo2 code that is rendered as HTML.
+    * index.pongo2, index.po2 or index.tmpl is Pongo2 code that is rendered as HTML.
     * index.amber is Amber code that is rendered as HTML.
+    * index.hyper.js or index.hyper.jsx is JSX+HyperApp code that is rendered as HTML
     * data.lua is Lua code, where the functions and variables are made available for Pongo2, Amber and Markdown pages in the same directory.
     * If a single Lua script is given as a commandline argument, it will be used as a standalone server.
 It can be used for setting up handlers or serving files and directories for specific URL prefixes.
     * style.gcss is GCSS code that is used as the style for all Pongo2, Amber and Markdown pages in the same directory.